pierre-rouleau/about-erlang/doc/installing-erlang-hb.rst

 =============================

-To use it I start a new Bash shell and type ``use-erlang``, as shown here:
+To use it I start a new Bash shell and type ``use-erlang-hb`` to install the Homebrew version of Erlang in the shell, as shown here:

 .. code:: bash